bmoff/code-first-design/README.md

 ## Example workflow

-1. Ask Cursor to generate a draft component, for example: “Create a draft component HeroCard with title and cta.”
+1. Ask your AI editor to generate a draft component, explicitly referencing the rule: "Follow the code-first-design-create rule and create a draft component HeroCard with title and cta."
 2. Open `/proto` to preview it, adjust layout and props, and share with teammates for feedback.
 3. Run `npm run validate-components` and `npm run validate:demos`, and check accessibility and usability quickly before sharing wider.
 4. Test the component with a few users or customers, gather feedback, and log any issues or ideas for improvement.
 5. Refine the component based on what you learn, update usage notes or props if needed, and ensure validation still passes.
-6. Move the component from `draft/` to `components/`, update registries, and open a pull request for review.
+6. Ask your AI editor to promote it: "Follow the code-first-design-promote rule and promote HeroCard to production."
+Then open a pull request for review.
-7. Merge after review, deploy, and monitor how it’s used.
+7. Merge after review, deploy, and monitor how it's used.
 Revisit `/proto` to make further improvements if needed.

 ---

 ## Compatibility

-Works with any AI coding assistant.
+Works with any AI coding assistant that supports rule files (like Cursor's `.mdc` files).

+The `.mdc` rule files in `.cursor/rules/` provide structured instructions for creating and promoting components.
+When using Cursor, explicitly reference these rules in your prompts (e.g., "Follow the code-first-design-create rule...") for best results.

-`.mdc` rule files are optional and safe to commit.
-If your tool doesn’t support them, you can still follow the same structure and use the validation scripts manually.
+If your tool doesn't support rule files, you can still follow the same structure manually by reading the `.mdc` files as documentation and using the validation scripts.
 The framework is designed to work either way.

 ---